damiantirapegui/Jonathan.Tirapegui-FU-FE23_indivudella-examination/README.md

 Jonatan Tirapegui FE2023
-This is my repositori for a school assignment.
+This is my repository for a school assignment.